jasonsturges/storybook-for-pixi.js/README.md

 ## Background

-Often conventions involve developing components in isolation and leveraging GUI frameowkrs such as [dat.GUI](https://github.com/dataarts/dat.gui) for controls.
+Often conventions involve developing components in isolation and leveraging GUI frameworks such as [dat.GUI](https://github.com/dataarts/dat.gui) for controls.

+For projects of greater complexity there may be a need to classify numerous scenarios, which is the catalyst for this project.

 ## Getting Started